hbk91/2021StudyNotes/AI_Prompt_Engineering.md

 ## **Additional Prompt Engineering Strategies Explained**

+## Creating Software from your ChatsL

+- **Overview**: Ask the AI to create a script or step-by-step guide to automate tasks.
+For example: You created a step by step process of extracting images from a video.
+At the end you can give the prompt below, such that you have a software to do the same process.
+- **Example**:
+  - Prompt: "Turn this process into a Python program that I can download and run on my computer and provide the paths to the documents as command-line arguments.
+Zip up the program for me to download."
+- **Use Case**: Automating tasks like file handling, cloud setups, or coding.

+---

 ### Specify Answer Format

 Discuss Yale University with respect to the Yale School of Medicine.
 Use the following format: